shackra/goimapnotify/README.md

 - `onNewMailPost`: is an executable or script to run after `onNewMail` has ran.
 - `onDeletedMail`: is an executable or script to run when mail has been delete.
 - `onDeletedMailPost`: is an executable or script to run after `onDeletedMail` has ran.
-- `hostCmd`: is an executable or script that retrieves your host from somewhere, we cannot pass arguments to this command from `Stdin`.
+- `hostCMD`: is an executable or script that retrieves your host from somewhere, we cannot pass arguments to this command from `Stdin`.
-- `usernameCmd`: is an executable or script that retrieves your username from somewhere, we cannot pass arguments to this command from `Stdin`.
+- `usernameCMD`: is an executable or script that retrieves your username from somewhere, we cannot pass arguments to this command from `Stdin`.
-- `passwordCmd`: is an executable or script that retrieves your password from somewhere, we cannot pass arguments to this command from `Stdin`.
+- `passwordCMD`: is an executable or script that retrieves your password from somewhere, we cannot pass arguments to this command from `Stdin`.
-- `xoauth2`: is an option that allow us to login on your IMAP using OAuth2, **be aware**: the token is retrieve from `passwordCmd` (see shackra/goimapnotify#9).
+- `xoAuth2`: is an option that allow us to login on your IMAP using OAuth2, **be aware**: the token is retrieve from `passwordCMD` (see shackra/goimapnotify#9).
 - `wait`: is the delay in seconds before the mail syncing is trigger (see shackra/goimapnotify#10).

 The application will use TLS as long as the IMAP server advertises this capability.
 If you use self-signed certificates or something, be sure to set `rejectUnauthorized` as `false`.

 If your host do not offer IDLE, a sane default of checking every 15 minutes will take place instead.

-You can also use xoauth2 instead of password based authentication by setting the `xoauth2` option to `true` and the output of a tool which can provide xoauth2 encoded tokens in `passwordCmd`.
+You can also use xoAuth2 instead of password based authentication by setting the `xoAuth2` option to `true` and the output of a tool which can provide xoAuth2 encoded tokens in `passwordCMD`.
 Examples: [Google oauth2l](https://github.com/google/oauth2l) or [xoauth2 fetcher for O365](https://github.com/harishkrupo/oauth2ms).

 ## Install